 Camarones and RN3 – Western Patagonia

-Driving a further 318km south in our Dragoman truck, we reached the small settlement of Camarones for an afternoon visit to the large penguin colony at Cabo dos Bahías and camping overnight at the Camarones Municipal Campsite.
+From Puerto Madryn, we drove 318kms south down the coast of Western Patagonia along the RN3 highway in our Dragoman truck.
+Our destination was the small settlement of Camarones for an afternoon visit to the large penguin colony at Cabo dos Bahías and camped overnight at the Camarones Municipal Campsite.

 Camarones, a small coastal town on the shores of the Atlantic, offers a glimpse into the untamed beauty of Eastern Patagonia.
 Located a day’s drive south of Puerto Madryn, this region is defined by its semi-arid landscape, rugged coastline, and rich wildlife.
 As part of Western Patagonia, it contrasts sharply with the fertile pampas surrounding Buenos Aires, providing visitors with a different view of Argentina’s vast geography.
 This leg of the journey, along the RN3 highway, reveals the stark beauty of a land where human settlements are scarce and nature reigns supreme.